Steve Terreberry: Personal life

 Terreberry resides in Ontario, Canada, where he was also born and raised.
 He was given the middle name "Roger" in tribute to his uncle, who died at 17 from muscular dystrophy before Terreberry was born.

-Terreberry's grandfather, Leo Daudlin (1934–2022), was the accordion player for the band Sundown Jim and the Willoughby Ramblers.
-After Daudlin's death, his accordion was passed down to Terreberry, who used it to cover one of his band's songs as a tribute.
+Terreberry's grandfather, Leo Daudelin (1934–2022), was the accordion player for the band Sundown Jim and the Willoughby Ramblers.
+After Daudelin's death, his accordion was passed down to Terreberry, who used it to cover one of his band's songs as a tribute.

-Terreberry often says his favorite guitar riff is from Eric Clapton's hit song, Layla; and that his favorite solo is from Comfortably Numb by Pink Floyd.
+Terreberry often says his favourite guitar riff is from Eric Clapton's hit song, "Layla"; and that his favourite solo is from "Comfortably Numb" by Pink Floyd.
 His other influences include Metallica, Nuno Bettencourt, Pantera (particularly Dimebag Darrell), and AC/DC (particularly Angus Young).

 Terreberry has owned a number of different guitars, with many coming from Kiesel Guitars.
 One of his Kiesel guitars was designed in tribute to his late producer Carmen Sorge, and was stylized after a Gibson Les Paul used by Alex Lifeson.
 He also owns a Solar guitar that was gifted by Ola Englund.